zzsort/Aion-Version-Dll/README.md

 # Aion-Version-Dll
 Aion 4.0 No-IP and Windows 10 mouse fix.

+New features for 1.3:
+- Fix a bug for the windowed mode mouse fix that could make it stop working after moving the window.

 New features for 1.2:
 - The Windows 10 mouse fix now works for windowed mode.
 - Added the option -win10-mouse-fix-autodetect which will automatically enable the mouse fix depending on the OS version.